 The display is the only system component that is accessed by the user.
-All user input to the display is done using the four or five buttons along the bottom of the display.
-Operation of the display is as follows:
+All user input to the display is done using the three buttons along the bottom of the display.
+Operation of the display is as follows

 To read a water or sewer tank level: